The Australian Government Agriculture and Water Resources portfolio comprises the Department of Agriculture and Water Resources, including the

 Agriculture Ministers’ Forum (AGMIN) facilitates collaboration between the Australian, state and territory and New Zealand governments on portfolio issues of national significance.

-AGMIN membership comprises ministers with portfolio responsibility for primary industries (including fisheries and forestry) and is chaired by the Minister for Agriculture and Water Resources.
+AGMIN membership comprises ministers with portfolio responsibility for primary industries (including fisheries and forestry) and is chaired by the minister.
 An

 AGMIN communiqué outlining key discussion points is often published after meetings.

 The Agriculture Senior Officials Committee (AGSOC) focuses on portfolio issues of national significance that require joint collaboration and, where appropriate, progresses issues to AGMIN.

 AGSOC membership comprises the heads of the Australian, state and territory and New Zealand government departments with responsibility for primary industries.
 It is chaired by the Australian Government member.

 Following a Council of Australian Governments (COAG) decision on 13 December 2013 to streamline its council system, the Standing Council on Primary Industries (SCoPI) was discontinued.
 Historical information about SCOPI can be found at